Darioc18/architecture-portfolio/README.md

 The three main features of the architecture portfolio website:

-- **architecture**: a curated collection of projects, showcasing my architectural work, design concepts, and innovative solutions.
+- **architecture**: a curated collection of projects, containing my architectural work and design concepts.
 - **info**: learn more about me as an architect through a dedicated page that provides a brief description of my background, qualifications, and experience.
 This page may also include a curated CV or additional information to provide insights into my expertise.
 - **contact**: connect with me easily through a dedicated contact section, allowing visitors to send messages, inquiries, or collaboration requests.
 This section enables direct communication and fosters opportunities for professional engagement.